 The iPhone has always been known for its aesthetically pleasing user interface.
 In the latest release of the operating system, iOS 11, Apple has drastically revamped the font used across all devices.
 This change in the font is a part of a much larger trend in tech to make devices easier to understand and more accessible for those with vision impairments.

-This has become an interesting topic that has been in the news recently is what font do iPhones use.
-This topic has been in the news article recently from CNN, which states that it is less legible when using Apple’s default font.
-The Apple iPhone is known for many things, including the software, hardware, and of course their iconic font.
+This has become an interesting topic that has been in the news recently what font do iPhones use?
+This topic has been in a news article recently from CNN, which states that it is less legible when using Apple’s default font.
+The Apple iPhone is known for many things, including the software, hardware, and of course iconic font.

-Since its release in 2007, the iPhone has become one of the most popular cell phone brands world-wide.
-One of the ways that Apple sets themselves apart from competitors is with their signature font San Francisco.
-Every time a new IPhone comes out, the first thing people do is try to figure out what the font is.
+Since its release in 2007, the iPhone has become one of the most popular cell phone brands worldwide.
+One of the ways that Apple sets itself apart from competitors is with its signature font San Francisco.
+Every time a new iPhone comes out, the first thing people do is try to figure out what the font is.

 For those of you who are curious as to what your favorite smartphone’s font is, this article has the answer.
 Apple iPhones use Helvetica as their default font, but this can be changed in settings to Comic Sans or even Comic Neue.

 Apple has changed the iPhone interface font a number of times.
-The original iPhone, iPhone 3G and iPhone 3GS system interface uses Helvetica.
+The original iPhone, iPhone 3G, and iPhone 3GS system interface use Helvetica.
 As first well-known by the always excellent Daring Fireball, the iPhone 4 and later models use a subtly revised font called “Helvetica Neue.”